How To Maximise One Day in Singapore

 Depending on the type of food you prefer you can either stop for a nice lunch in Little India or wait until the next stop on this itinerary, Chinatown.
 Both are great options, but Little India is the best option for vegetarians or people who love Indian cuisine.
 This area is full of Indian restaurants to indulge in and the aromas from the various restaurants will surely pull you in.

 Little India is additionally a great place for shopping and has a shopping experience unlike anywhere else on earth.
 In the chaotic shopping center called Mustafa you can find anything and everything you could ever need!
-Plus, it is open 24 hours.
+Plus, Little India is open 24 hours making it super easy to visit even with only one day in Singapore.

 Also Worth Exploring: Little India in Kuala Lumpur, Malaysia